Ademolacode/Microsoft-SOC-Analyst-Portfolio/README.md

 ![Sentinel Workspace](screenshots/01-sentinel-workspace.png)

 2 data connectors active, 2/2 healthy.
 13 active security recommendations.
 No automation rules configured at this stage — I wanted to understand what I was seeing before automating any response.
 **What I actually learned here:** Visibility requires deliberate configuration.
-The default Sentinel setup ingests data but doesn't mean it's investigation-ready.
-I spent more time validating that events were time-aligned and consistently structured than I expected — that groundwork matters for every query that runs afterwards.
+The default Sentinel setup ingests data, but it doesn't mean it's investigation-ready.
+I spent more time validating that events were time-aligned and structured than I expected that groundwork matters for every query that runs afterwards.

 The first meaningful signal appeared immediately: **EventID 4625 (failed logon) was generating thousands of events per day** from the test VM.
 That became the thread that ran through the whole lab.